cogini/codebuild-pelican-example/README.md

 # Generate content

-Every time you run Pelican commands, you have to "activate" the virtualenv:
+Before you run Pelican commands, you have to "activate" the virtualenv to make the libraries available to Python:

 ```shell
 source ~/.virtualenvs/pelican/bin/activate